Skip to content

 • DisplayOpt_GL.v: Five-bit numeric display (optimized)

-Your repo includes the following files in the lab1/test subdirectory.
-These files are for systematic and automatic testing of your hardware using the non-synthesizable subset of Verilog.
+Your repo includes the following files in the lab1/test subdirectory for Part B. These files are for systematic and automatic testing of your hardware using the non-synthesizable subset of Verilog.

 • BinaryToSevenSegOpt_GL-test.v: Test bench for binary-to-seven-segment (optimized)